tifferpitou/mock-interview-guide/question-4.md

 # Design question (easy)

-Of course, here's a simpler object-oriented design question for an interview:

 **Question:**

 Design a basic system for modeling geometric shapes in an object-oriented manner.
 Consider two shapes: circles and rectangles.
 Each shape should have the following properties and methods: